thulab/iot-benchmark/influxdb-2.0/README.md

 Benchmark influxdb 2.0
 ---
-This project is using iotdb-benchmark to test influxdb 2
+This project is using iot-benchmark to test influxdb 2

 Notice, default config of influxdb2 is not support too many write in a short time.